EBITDA for startups

 As you grow your startup, you'll likely run into "EBITDA" — or Earnings Before Interest, Taxes, Depreciation and Amortization.
 While your investors may want you to report EBITDA, you’ll likely first encounter it when you get your first 409A valuation.
-Though the acronym seems deceptively self-explanatory, EBITDA is a key concept to understanding one of the ways investors look at your company.
+While the acronym seems deceptively self-explanatory, EBITDA is key to understanding one of the ways investors look at your company.

 What exactly is EBITDA?